8 Indian Dishes We Think Are Indian But They Are Not.

 We Indians, being so kind and large-hearted welcomes all that comes to our country.
-Let that be people from foreign countries or brands or culture.
-Likewise, there are even foreign foods which have been mixed up with our foods that we all think that they are “Indian origin”.
+Let that be people from foreign countries or brands or cultures.
+Likewise, there are even foreign foods that have been mixed up with our foods that we all think that they are of “Indian origin”.
 Let us have a look at all those foods which are assumed to be Indian.

 1. Rajma